 Google recently announced that it will include Core Web Vitals as one of the key factors in determining ranking positions.
 Do you know what it is and how to improve them to maintain or boost your search rankings?

 What are Core Web Vitals?

-Core Web Vitals are a set of metrics that Google considers to evaluate speed and browsing experience on your pages.
+Core Web Vitals are a set of metrics that Google considers evaluating speed and browsing experience on your pages.
 It includes a number of aspects related to loading time, responsiveness, and visual stability.
-Improve them to get Google's special attention and deliver a better user experience to your visitors.
+Improve them to get Google’s special attention and deliver a better user experience to your visitors.

 In addition to the core web signals, the new page experience signal will give top priority to the following factors to determine the ranking of each page.

 Google has already begun efforts to secure customer information and make mobile browsing easier.
 For the last some years, it is impossible for non mobile-friendly websites to rank higher in SERPs.

 With the new update, Google’s efforts to smoothen mobile browsing will continue, despite a change in the ranking policy that places more emphasis on the AMP.
 Currently, AMP functionality is essential for a page to appear in Top Stories section on mobile searches.
 But it will no longer be mandatory.

 Largest Contentful Paint: The time takes to load the main content of a page.
 Google relies heavily on this metric to evaluate your page speed.
 It is best to have the LCP within 2.5 seconds.